sakomws/convoy/telepresence_use_case_02.md

 ### Getting Started

-Sample application that shows how to create new service as a container in remote cluster and forward to service in localhost.
+Sample application that shows how to create new service as a container in remote cluster and forward requests to service in localhost.

 #### Localhost